The Palace of the Shirvanshahs: History and Facts

 Architecture and design

-The Palace of the Shirvanshahs is a unique blend of Azerbaijani, Persian, and Islamic architecture that you can not find anywhere else in Baku.
-It reflects the wealth and taste of the Shirvanshah rulers while adhering to the aesthetic norms of the Islamic world at the time.
-The main palace, a mosque, a mausoleum, a baths, and a reservoir are among the many interconnecting structures that make up the more than one-hectare-long royal complex.
+The Palace of the Shirvanshahs is a peculiar mixture of the Azerbaijani, Persian, and Islamic architecture that is impossible to find elsewhere in Baku.
+It shows the affluence and the sophistication of the Shirvanshah rulers as well as following the aesthetic standards of Islamic world of that period.
+Some of the key structures that are interlinked to constitute the royal complex are the main palace, a mosque, a mausoleum, a baths, and a reservoir, the royal complex being over one hectare in length.

 The Main Palace